Reviewed: 18th February 2016

 It’s worth knowing that HMRC runs voluntary disclosure campaigns for companies within specific sectors, allowing them to ‘come clean’ about transgressions and potentially avoiding criminal action.
 Sectors that have already been targeted include online traders, medical professionals, electricians, and people with outstanding tax returns or undisclosed offshore investments.

 Real Business Rescue can clarify your situation if you’re worried about accusations of business fraud.
 Just call one of the team to arrange an immediate consultation to discuss your situation and the options available.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.